A little bit of toast bounced off my forehead. When that failed to get a reaction, it was followed by an orange wedge.

 Laying his briefcase on the desk, Mr. Dorn continued, “I see we’re all here except for Tommy B. Let’s hope he feels better soon, or that he enjoys his day off.
 Either way, he’s going to be sorry that he missed today.
 Because it’s now March, which means that it’s time for us to start…” As he was talking, the man clicked open his briefcase, reaching inside before pulling out a sheet of paper while triumphantly finishing with, “Term projects!”

 A series of groans met his words, and the man repeated the sound right back at us.
 “Yeah, yeah, it’s horrible, I know.
 But you just wait, because this project has a twist.
 Are you ready for it?
 That’s right, it’s a group project.
-Each of you will work with two other people to write a six page paper, which you will present to the class in three weeks.
-You will have fifteen minutes of each class period for those three weeks to work on it in here, but you will also need to work out of class if you expect to get an A.”
+Each of you will work with two other people to write a six page paper, which you will present to the class in a couple weeks.
+You will have fifteen minutes of each class period until then to work on it in here, but you will also need to work out of class if you expect to get an A.”

 One of the other students raised her hand.
 “A project on what, Mr. Dorn?
 What’re we supposed to be writing about?”